 Throughout the spring of 2020 and beyond, many companies found themselves working remotely or perhaps utilizing some sort of hybrid work schedule that had employees working from home at least part of the time.

 In fact, according to Flex Jobs, many companies now feel that remote work is the future of all work environments—pandemic or not.
 Notable companies like Adobe, Amazon, and Ford Motor Company— just to name a few— are now offering at least some of their employees long-term permanent remote positions.
 This all means that you as a business owner might be navigating new territory in this pandemic time in which we are living.
-Therefore, the question that begs to be asked is, "How can you manage a company’s payroll from home in a remote working environment?"download-now-ebook-switching-to-a-new-payroll-company
+Therefore, the question that begs to be asked is, "How can you manage a company’s payroll from home in a remote working environment?"

 How to Manage Your Company’s Payroll From Home